 Dr. Almasi is a former elementary school teacher and reading specialist and is currently the Carol Lee Robertson Endowed Professor of Literacy Education at the University of Kentucky.
 Her research has examined the contexts in which children learn from text, particularly in terms of strategic processes and peer discussion environments.
 She has published three books (Teaching Literacy in Third Grade, Teaching Strategic Reading Processes, and Lively Discussions!
 Fostering Engaged Readers) and her research has been published in journals such as: Reading Research Quarterly, The Journal of Literacy Research, Elementary School Journal, and Educational Psychologist.

-The following course materials are included in the cost of tuition and will be delivered directly to you:
+The following course materials will be delivered directly to you: